|1||Pattaya, Chon Buri|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sai Mai air is currently 7.9 times above the WHO annual air quality guideline value
+PM2.5 concentration in Sai Mai is currently 7.8 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 101 US AQI